 An insulated Thermos is the best way to tote hot soup, stew, or chili to work, school, and beyond, and this one lived up to its insulation claims—it promises to keep your food hot for five hours or cold for seven—during testing.
-This size holds 10 ounces or 1.25 cups of food for the perfect midday portion.
+This size holds 10 ounces or 1 1/4 cups of food for the perfect midday portion.
 Not to mention, the wide mouth makes it easy to fill and eat out of at lunch.

 The Thermos FUNtainer is available in various colors, patterns, and styles.
 Kids can choose from designs that show their favorite characters, including Batman or the sisters from "Frozen."